- Phone: 307-684-5584

 Any visitor that appears, or is found to be under the influence of anything, will immediately have to leave.

 All visits will be monitored and recorded.
 No vulgar language or inappropriate behavior will be tolerated.
-If this is found to be breached, the visitation will be terminated for the session and may be indefinitely.
+If this is found to be breached, the visitation will be terminated for the session and can be indefinite.